Fullaxx/rtorrent/README.md

 ```

 ## Run the image
-Run the image using the default port
+Run the image using the default port \
+Optional: use screen to detach and re-attach
 ```
 docker run -it -p 49164:49164 fullaxx/rtorrent
+screen -S RTORRENT docker run -it --rm fullaxx/rtorrent
 ```

 ## Required Volume Options